arcxp-ce-support/Fusion-Training-User-Stories/documentation/dependencies.md

 It will be converted to:
 `<link href="http://www.example.com" type="application/rss">tag text goes here</link>`

 This can be use anywhere you need to include duplicate tags.
-Image that you want to use a `<p>` to wrap each paragraph of an article:
+Image that you want to use a `<p>` to wrap each paragraph of an article.
+If you add two `p` keys to the same object the second one would overwrite the first.:

 ```javascript
 {